What is Question Logic?

 How to apply Question Logic

-- Click 'Page Logic' in the left sidebar
+- Open the Form tab in the left

 Suggested uses for Question Logic

 There are a few other features that can be used in tandem with Logic to further improve your project.
-You can employ Question Logic to create a Consent Form/ Page, by which respondents are allowed access to the rest of the survey if they give consent, or are taken to a ‘Thank You’ page if they refuse.
+You can employ Question Logic to create a consent form or page by which respondents are allowed access to the rest of the survey if they give consent, or are taken to a ‘Thank You’ page if they refuse.
 Equally, you could use Question Logic to create Information Request Forms, where you ask respondents for more information regarding an answer selection.

 Tips for Using Question Logic

-- To ensure clarity when using the Question/ Page Logic interfaces, we’d recommend you give each page a unique title.
+- To ensure clarity when using the Question Logic interfaces, we’d recommend you give each page a unique title.
 This is because you’ll be asked to select a page to direct respondents to, and headings will allow you to identify the correct page more easily.

 - Plan out Question Logic on paper before creating an online survey, this way the separate paths and pages will be much clearer and easier to create.